 BIOE 273 Biodesign for Mobile Health

-Innovations in this area promise solutions to the need for universal access to affordable and effective health care by enabling consumers to take charge of their health, creating affordable ways to manage aging and chronic conditions, moving care from the hospital into the home, improving treatment options by providing transparency of measurable clinical outcomes, and shifting the focus from “sick care” to “health improvement” and prevention.
+Innovations in this area seek to improve access to affordable, high-quality care often by enabling consumers to take greater control of their health, creating new ways to manage aging and chronic conditions, moving care from the hospital into the home, improving treatment options by providing measurable clinical outcomes for individuals and populations, or shifting the focus from “sick care” to “health improvement” and prevention.

 Goals for the Course